-The following is a summary of the Board's key achievements throughout the year 2023:
+The following is a summary of the Board's key achievements throughout the year 2024:

-- Carrying out the overall roles and responsibilities entrusted to the Board of Directors, covered in the above clause 2.1. - Updating the Company's digital services within the management and operation of the parking lots at Kuwait International Airport. - Structuring operational costs and reducing potential liquidity risks. - Meeting the financing requirements for the development and construction of the Reem Mall project in Abu Dhabi, as well as managing the official opening of the mall to the public in February 2023. - Continued cooperation with the DGCA and other relevant government agencies regarding the extension of contracts for the project of operation and management the car park building and its related facilities at Kuwait International Airport (T1), as well as Sheikh Saad Airport Building project (T3). - Participation in various public tenders and other projects in order to further diversity its business and revenue streams.
+- Carrying out the overall roles and responsibilities entrusted to the Board of Directors, covered in the above clause 2.1. - The Company has been awarded the Messila Beach project (Plage 2) for a 17-year investment period, effective from the date of operation. - Planning, arrangements and completion of overall work related to the Messila Beach project. - Updating the Company's digital services within the management and operation of the parking lots at Kuwait International Airport.

+- Structuring operational costs and reducing potential liquidity risks. - Meeting the financing requirements for the development and construction of the Reem Mall project in Abu Dhabi. - Participate in promoting and implementing the strategies developed regarding the management, operation and marketing of Reem Mall. - Continued cooperation with the Concerned authorities regarding the extension of contracts for the project of operation and management the car park building and its related facilities at Kuwait International Airport (T1), as well as Sheikh Saad Airport Building project (T3). - Participation in various public bids and other projects in order to further diversity in its business and revenue streams.